martinberlin/udpx-app/README.md

 ## Licensing

-This App is open source and you can make it your own as long as you respective the copyright ownership of UDPX.
+This App is open source and you can make it your own as long as you respect the copyright ownership of UDPX.
 If you want to use it commercially is also no problem but please write a short message to see where it will be used so we can follow the project.